 If the first day of the April Meeting is a day to relax into and enjoy, the second day is when things begin to get that little bit more interesting.
 In 2018 Cheltenham Racecourse decided that the best way to make the final day of the meeting something unique was to turn it into a mares’ and fillies’ only day.
 Every single race was limited to mares’ or fillies’, meaning that it became its own kind of Ladies Day.

 In 2017 four of the races had been limited to mares and it proved so popular that Cheltenham decided to extend it to cover the entire day.
-That remind the case in 2019 and 2021 and will be so again for the foreseeable future.
+That remind the case since and will be so again for the foreseeable future.
 There is one Grade 3 race on day 2, the Fillies’ Juvenile Handicap Hurdle, but the headline race is probably the Mares’ Novices’ Handicap Steeple Chase Finale, which is a Listed offering.
 Run over 2 miles and 5 furlongs, it’s a thrilling race well worth watching.

 What To Expect At The April Meeting